Help support

 1747 First choral music collection from the press of the Ephrata Clositer, a Protestant monastic order in Pennsylvania: Paradisches Wunder-Spiel.
 The words were printted with space left for the music to be entered by hand.

-1759 First secular song written by a native American: "My Days Have Been So Wondrous Free" This song was written by Francis Hopkinson who would later serve as a delegate in Philadelphia and was a signer of the Declaration of Independence.
-He was said to be a designer of the first American flag.
+1759 First song written by a native born American, "My Days Have Been So Wondrous Free" This song was written by Francis Hopkinson who would later serve as a delegate in Philadelphia and was a signer of the Declaration of Independence.
+He was also a designer of the first American flag.

 1761 First music collection compiled by an American musician: Urania.
 A Choice Collection of Psalm-Tunes, Anthems and Hymns.
 This collection compiled by Rev. James Lyon also contained a few of his own tunes.